PeterAlspach/Ecuador/DataManagement/DataManagementUsingSpreadsheets.md

 ## Guiding principles

-* Data should be easy to search for and find by anyone in INIAP at any time.
 * It should be clear what the data are and who should be credited.
+* Data should be easy to search for, find and use by anyone in INIAP at any time.
+* There should be a clear trail from the raw data to the final analyses and figures to enable reproducibility of the results.
+* Raw data are a precious resource.
+They cannot be reproduce again.
+All other steps in the analysis pipeline are repeatable.

 ## Stewardship

 Good data management doesn't just happen.
-It is a good idea to nominated __data stewards__ who work within a science team or science project, ensuring that the team or project's data are appropriately managed.
+It is a good idea to nominate __data stewards__ who work within a science team or science project, ensuring that the team or project's data are appropriately managed.

 ## Storage